GeoKnow/LinkedGeoData/README.md

 The reason we chose Bremen for the example is simply that it is a small file (around 8MB).

-* `lgd-query`: Run a SPARQL query on the database.
+* `sparqlify-tool`: Small wrapper for sparqlify that features a simple profile system and supports running SPARQL queries on the database.
+  * -P profile name.
+Settings will be loaded from such a file (see below).
   * -h  postgres host name
   * -d  postgres database name
   * -U  postgres user name
   * -W  postgres password (will be added to ~/.pgpass if not exists)
   * -Q  SPARQL query string or named query

+Here is an example of a profile file, which is assumed to be located at `/etc/sparqlify/profiles.d/lgd-example.conf`.
+This file will be deployed when installing the linkedgeodata debian package.

+        dbHost="localhost"
+        dbName="lgd"
+        dbUser="postgres"
+        dbPass="postgres"
+        mappingFile="/usr/share/linkedgeodata/sml/lgd-default.sml"

 A named query is just a SPARQL query that is referenced by a name.
-The mapping of a name to a SPARQL is configured via `lgd.conf.dist`.
+The mapping of a name to a SPARQL is configured via `/etc/sparqlify/sparqlify.conf`.

 Currently, the following named queries exist: